 Where \( \mu(\cdot) \) and \( \sigma(\cdot) \) denote the mean and standard deviation of feature map level \( i \).

-The final step, \textit{temporal attention}, learns how temporal feature variations, \( \mathbf{F}_{r_1}^{1} \) and \( \mathbf{F}_{r_1}^{2} \), influence the spatial feature structure.
-Its goal is to integrate this temporal information into the AdaIN-normalized spatial features \( \overline{\mathbf{F}}_{r_3}^{2} \).
+The final step, \textit{temporal attention}, models how temporal feature variations, \( \mathbf{F}_{r_1}^{1} \) and \( \mathbf{F}_{r_1}^{2} \), affect spatial feature structure.
+Its goal is to integrate this temporal information into the AdaIN-normalized spatial features \( \widetilde{\mathbf{F}}_{r_3}^{2} \).
 This is achieved through a spatially adaptive attention mechanism that estimates a set of attention weights \( \boldsymbol{\theta} = \left\{ \theta_i \right\}_{i=0}^{N} \), where each \( \theta_i \in [0, 1] \) represents the relative importance of temporal features at level \( i \).
 These weights are learned dynamically during training and control the influence of temporal variations in synthesizing the final 10 m feature representation at time \( t_2 \).
-Specifically, a \(1 \times 1\) convolution followed by batch normalization is applied to the Terra MODIS LST features at time \(t_1\) and \(t_2\).
-This transformation projects the features into a more compact and discriminative space without altering their spatial resolution, making them more suitable for temporal comparison.
-It then computes the difference between these features to capture temporal variations.
-This difference is processed through another \(1 \times 1\) convolutional layer and a sigmoid activation to generate an attention mask.
-Finally, the mask is used to adaptively fuse the normalized spatial features with the temporal features at \( t_2 \).
+Specifically, a \(1 \times 1\) convolution with batch normalization projects the Terra MODIS LST features at \(t_1\) and \(t_2\) into a compact and discriminative space.
+Their difference captures temporal variations, which is processed through another \(1 \times 1\) convolution and a sigmoid activation to generate an attention mask.
+The mask then adaptively fuses the normalized spatial features with temporal features at \( t_2 \).
 The full procedure is detailed in Algorithm~\ref{alg:temporal_attention}.